rahildoshi97/materforge/docs/explanation/design_philosophy.md

 - Publication-quality scientific plots
 - Customizable visualization options

-This design philosophy ensures PyMatLib is both powerful and user-friendly, suitable for research applications while maintaining the flexibility needed for diverse materials science applications.
+This design philosophy ensures MaterForge is both powerful and user-friendly, suitable for research applications while maintaining the flexibility needed for diverse materials science applications.